What Happens If You Witness A Crime In Singapore? 4 Things To Do

 How Are Witness Statements Used In The Investigation And Prosecution Of A Crime?

 Witness statements play a vital role in investigating and prosecuting crimes in Singapore.
-They provide law enforcement with detailed accounts of the crime, which can help in piecing together the events and identifying suspects.
+They provide law enforcement with detailed accounts of the crime, which can help putting the events together and identifying suspects.

 About the author